Gloria-21/yoga-project/README.md

  As it follows below
 ### Languages used
-* [HTML5](https://en.wikipedia.org/wiki/HTML5) I have used HTML5 to design the structure  adn the content of the webiste
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) I have used HTML5 to design the structure  and the content of the website

 * [CSS3](https://en.wikipedia.org/wiki/CSS) I have used CSS3 to style the apearence of the website
 ### Frameworks, Libraries & Programs Used

 1. [Bootsrap 4.4.1](https://getbootstrap.com/docs/4.4/getting-started/introduction/)

-    I have used Boostrap to help with responsiveness of the website as well as the styling
+    I have used Bootstrap to help with the responsiveness of the website as well as the styling

 2. [Google Font](https://fonts.google.com/)

-    I have used Google font to import "Josefine Slab" into my style.css file, which is being used in all pages throughout the project
+    I have used Google font to import "Josefine Slab" into my style.css file, which is being used on all pages throughout the project

 3. [FontAwesome](https://fontawesome.com/)